 Ketamine, a hallucinogen belonging to the dissociative class of drugs, is well known for its ability to produce unusual “high” effects made up of vivid hallucinations and out-of-body experiences.
 While hallucinogen drugs in general typically don’t carry a risk for addiction, ketamine does.
-For treatment, call 800-601-3889.
+For treatment, call 800-601-3889(Who Answers?).

 Anyone who’s used ketamine on a regular basis has likely experienced cravings for the drug during extended periods of nonuse.
 With other forms of addiction, drug cravings typically come with uncomfortable physical withdrawal effects, which isn’t necessarily the case with ketamine cravings.